Cook once and eat twice – or in this case three or four times. I love foods that you can make in bulk and then just keep in the freezer.

 - Chop chives.

-- Combine prawns, chives and remaining marinade ingredients.
+- Combine prawns, chives, zest chili and remaining marinade ingredients.
 Refrigerate for 30 minutes.

 Make the wontons: